Highlights:

 The flexibility to offer an adventure for all abilities

-Discover Sea Kayaking in St Anna and Gryt offers a great deal of flexibility in terms of level of challenge, distance covered and duration, and is therefore suitable for a wide range of participants:
+Self-guided Sea Kayaking in St Anna and Gryt offers a great deal of flexibility in terms of level of challenge, distance covered and duration, and is therefore suitable for a wide range of participants, including active families:

-- Novice or less experienced adult padllers: Options 1, 2 and 4 are an accessible introduction to the activity of sea kayaking, with possibilities to spend as much time on (or off!) the water as you wish.
+• Novice or less experienced paddlers: Options 1 and 2 are an accessible introduction to the activity of sea kayaking, with possibilities to spend as much time on (or off!) the water as you wish.
+Option 4 (Cabin on the Mainland) is suitable for any level of challenge, as there is no minimum requirement - you can kayak close to shore and cover just short distances, or explore much further afield.
+Option 4 is therefore also suitable for families with younger children (min. age 7).
 Option 3 (Cabin on the Island of Harstena), requires additional experience - see under "Good to Know" for details.

-- More experienced kayakers: Options 1, 2, and 3 offer the opportunity to explore further afield and increase the level of challenge, with the choice to camp on all nights or combine cabin accommodation with extra nights wild camping to add an expedition component.
-Option 3 (Cabin on the Island of Harstena) is ideal for those with the experience to kayak out to the island and but also appreciate a roof over their heads at night - the ideal combination of adventure and simple comfort (and you can of course spend some extra nights camping too if you wish!).
+• More experienced kayakers: All tour options offer the opportunity to explore further afield and increase the level of challenge, with the choice to camp on all nights or combine cabin accommodation with extra nights' wild camping to add an expedition component.
+Option 3 (Cabin on the Island of Harstena) is ideal for those with the experience to kayak out to the island and who also appreciate a roof over their heads at night - the ideal combination of adventure and simple comfort (and you can of course spend some extra nights camping too if you wish!).

 Itinerary »